-- (a) The Union must notify the University of its decision to arbitrate within twenty-one (21) calendar days of receipt of the Step 3 response or if no response was received within twenty-one (21) days from when the response was due. - (b) Within fifteen (15) calendar days from the Union's notification of intent to arbitrate, the Union will notify the Federal Mediation and Conciliation Service (FMCS) of the dispute and request a list of arbitrators that shall be specifically limited to Oregon, Washington, and Idaho arbitrators.
-The parties shall attempt to reach agreement on a permanent panel of arbitrators and a process for using such arbitrators.
+- (a) The Union must notify the University of its decision to arbitrate within thirty (30) calendar days of receipt of the Step 3 response or if no response was received within thirty (30) calendar days from when the response was due. - (b) Within fifteen (15) calendar days from the Union's notification of intent to arbitrate, the Union will notify the Federal Mediation and Conciliation Service (FMCS) of the dispute and request a list of arbitrators.
+Within 30 calendar days of receiving the list of arbitrators, the parties shall attempt to reach agreement on a permanent panel of arbitrators and a process for using such arbitrators.
 In the absence of agreement on such a panel and process, the current selection process will be retained and the Union will request a list of five (5) arbitrators from the Employment Relations Board.
-The parties will then alternately strike names, one at a time.
+The parties will alternately strike names, one at a time.
 The party striking the first name will be determined by the flip of a coin.
 The last remaining name shall be the arbitrator selected to hear the current grievance. - (c) The arbitrator shall have authority to hear and rule on issues which arise over arbitrability.
 Such issues if raised must be heard prior to hearing the merits of the grievance advanced to arbitration.
 The parties may mutually agree to allow the arbitrator to take procedural issues under advisement and to proceed with the hearing on the merits.
-If the arbitrator rules the grievance is non-arbitrable, they shall not issue a ruling on the merits. - (d) If either party request that post-hearing briefs be filed, the arbitrator shall set the date for submission of those briefs. - (e) The parties agree that the decision and award of the arbitrator shall be final and binding.
+If the arbitrator rules the grievance is non-arbitrable, they shall not issue a ruling on the merits.

+- (d) If either party requests that post-hearing briefs be filed, the arbitrator shall set the date for submission of those briefs. - (e) The parties agree that the decision and award of the arbitrator shall be final and binding.
 The arbitrator shall have no authority to rule contrary to or change any of the terms of this Agreement. - (f) The arbitrator shall have no authority to hear or decide any grievance relating to an academic decision or judgment concerning the employee as a student.
 The arbitrator shall have no authority to reinstate an employee who is no longer a student or otherwise does not meet the criteria to be a Graduate Employee. - (g) All fees and expenses of the arbitrator shall be paid by the party not prevailing in the arbitration.